canonical/ubuntu-cloud-docs/aws/eks/eks-how-to/deploy-ubuntu-pro-cluster.rst

 With FIPS
 ^^^^^^^^^

-When enabling FIPS, a reboot of the underlying node is required, which if done post-cluster creation, In rare cases errors may occur for example that the node is flag as defective (`documentation <https://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html>`_).
+When enabling FIPS, a reboot of the underlying node is required.
+If this reboot is done after the cluster is created, in rare cases, it might result in the node being flagged as defective (`troubleshooting options <https://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html>`_).

-For this reason, the most reliable way to deploy an Ubuntu Pro EKS cluster is to actually build a custom Ubuntu Pro AMI (with `Packer <https://www.packer.io/>`_) and use it at cluster creation time.
+For this reason, the most reliable way to deploy an Ubuntu Pro EKS cluster is to build a custom Ubuntu Pro AMI (with `Packer <https://www.packer.io/>`_) and use it and use it during cluster creation.

 What are the caveats?